Andrea Coyle’s Violin & Viola Studio, LLC

 - Parent must be willing to learn necessary skills – parent education

 Parents and students are expected to practice and listen daily.
-Work hard!
-Your teacher’s assignments should be carried out fully so that your teacher can help you be your best.
-Please prioritize LISTENING and REVIEW.
+Complete all assignments and prioritize LISTENING and REVIEW.
 Each student is required to practice and listen for approximately the length of their lesson.
-This may be more or less as discussed in lessons.
 Parents and students are required to take notes during lessons and classes.
-Parents and students are also required to keep a practice log of daily practice.
-Successful students typically practice 5-7 days per week.
-If you are consistently practicing fewer than 4 days per week, please ask for practice help.
-You will not continue to grow as a player if you do not practice consistently!
+Successful students practice 5-7 days per week.

 “Only practice on the days you eat.” – Shinichi Suzuki

-Please check the announcements and reminders posted on the studio boards, in studio emails, and on your My Music Staff account.
-Read everything your teacher gives to you!
-These materials have been carefully prepared to help you succeed.
-Most scheduling issues are communicated over email to save lesson time.
-Please respond to scheduling emails as appropriate.
+Please check the announcements and reminders posted on the studio board, in studio emails, and on your My Music Staff account.
+All scheduling, invoicing and logistical issues will be communicated over email.
+Always EMAIL me about scheduling concerns.

-Email, Marco Polo or texting are the best ways to contact your teacher.
+Email, Marco Polo or texting are the best ways to contact me.
 I am unavailable by phone after 8 p.m.
-Please communicate with me if there is something going on that I need to know about (the sooner the better and I will do the same).
+Please communicate with me if there is something going on that I need to know about.
 Please feel free to call to discuss sensitive issues that should not be discussed in the lesson or in front of the child.
-Please consider setting up a time outside of lessons to discuss an issue to save valuable lesson time.

 - Pre-Twinkle through Book One and beginning students – 30 minute lesson